Dear Advisor: How do I Find a Cofounder? (or) Why you Don't Need One

 YC's advice on "10 Questions to Discuss with a Potential Co-founder".

-Can you tell I typically ask a lot of questions to help me understand something? :) Here are 50 more from (another article of) First Round Review to ask of a potential cofounder
+Can you tell I typically ask many questions to help me understand something? :) Here are 50 more from (another article of) First Round Review to ask of a potential cofounder

 Parting Advice

-If you bring on a cofounder, you’ll be working very closely together for the next 5-10+ years.
+If you bring on a co-founder, you’ll work closely together for the next 5-10+ years.
 Do you respect and trust this person to be on this journey with you, to be there for you?

 You may also like: